SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/01-Introduction-to-ExpressJS.md

 })
 ```

-When we receive `GET` request, this handler will be called and will return the corresponding responce.
+When we receive a `GET` request, this handler will be called and will return the corresponding response.

 In this case `200` and` Welcome to Express.js! `, which means that our request has been processed.

-Finally, we call `app.listen`, on which we pass the port on which our application will listen and callback function, which says that` Express running on port: $ {port} ... `.
+Finally, we call `app.listen`, on which we pass the port on which our application will listen and a callback function, which says that` Express running on port: $ {port} ... `.

 [/slide]